dxos/dxos/docs/docs/guide/cli/README.md

 ## Deploying applications

-Once you have a [KUBE](../kube) running, you can deploy your applications to it:
+Static applications can be deployed to [KUBE](../kube/) with the `dx` CLI:

 ```bash
 dx app publish
 ```

+::: tip Tip
-From within an application generated from a DXOS template, the npm script `deploy` is available:
+If using a DXOS application template, the npm script `deploy` uses a locally installed, version locked `dx` CLI to do the deploy:

 ```bash
 pnpm run deploy
 ```

-:::tip
 Take care not to omit the term `run` as `pnpm` will assume `deploy` means something else otherwise
 :::